Treatment Options for TMJ Disorder

 Ideally, the TMJ should be able to move in an up-and- down and side-to-side motion free of any interference.
 However, if damage to the joint has occurred, or the tissues around the joint are strained, you may experience symptoms of TMJ disorder such as:

 - Popping or clicking sounds when you open and close your mouth

 - The jaw locking in a certain position

 - Limited range of movement (such as only being able to open your mouth a very small amount.)

 - Muscle pain or discomfort through the jaws, face, head, neck, or shoulders

 - Previous history of trauma to the jaw (such as a car accident.)

 During your exam, Dr. Alizadeh will assess your jaw function and order a panoramic x-ray to inspect the anatomical structures around your TMJ.
-If it’s determined that you have a form of TMJ disorder, our Sacramento dentist will help you find a way to properly manage it effectively.
+If it’s determined that you have a form of TMJ disorder, our Carmichael dentist will help you find a way to properly manage it effectively.